 Cost of entertainment and eating out in Doha

-In terms of entertainment, expats can expect to find a diverse range of options, including cinemas, shopping centres, museums and theme parks.
-There is also a lively nightlife scene, with many bars, clubs and lounges offering a variety of music and entertainment options.
+In terms of entertainment, expats can expect to find a diverse range of options, including cinemas, shopping centres, museums, and theme parks.
+There is also a lively nightlife scene, with many bars, clubs, and lounges offering a variety of music and entertainment options.

 Cost of education in Doha

-Some employee packages include schooling for children, and many have a maximum number of children they will fund.
+Some employee packages include schooling for children; many have a maximum number of children they will fund.
 Some policies afford school compensation for children from three years of age and others only from age five.
 These details vary, so it’s best to check with the expat’s recruiter or the hiring business’s human resources department from the onset of contract negotiations.

 The best schools and nurseries often have long waiting lists, so if expats are trying to decide between two schools or have a particular institution in mind, it’s best to get on the waiting list as soon as possible.